 3. Long Hill Runs

-Or, if you have already a solid base, then find a long hill—preferably a trail road that ascends for at least five to ten miles—shooting for 45- to 90-minutes of continuous uphill running.
+Or, if you’re up for a real challenge, find a long hill that ascends for at least five to ten miles and shoot for 45- to 90 minutes of continuous uphill running.
 You can also choose a route that incorporates plenty of rolling hills – it’s always your choice.

 4. Downhill Running

-Plus, downhill running can increase quadriceps strength, helping to prevent delayed onset muscle soreness.
-It can also teach you how to control your pace—using your core muscles—and it’s a great way to help improve your running form.
+Research has shown that downhill running can increase quadriceps strength, helping to prevent delayed onset muscle soreness.
+It can also teach you how to control your pace using your core muscles and improve your running form.

 So, how can you incorporate downhill running into your workout routine?
-Start with a proper warm-up, ease into the downhill with a short and fast burst on a gentle slope with a stretch of a smooth surface at the base.
+Start with a proper warm-up, then ease into the downhill with a short and fast burst on a gentle slope with a stretch of smooth surface at the base.
 Open up your stride slightly, lean forward, and let gravity be your ally.
 Keep your pace under control and brace your core tight.

 5. Hill Bounding